ejb1123/fxs_web/docs/slate/source/index.html.md

 set temp_convar "hey world!"

 # FXS-WEB
-set FX_USERNAME www-data
+set FX_USERNAME admin
-set FX_PASSWORD temp16
+set FX_PASSWORD demo
 ```

-We need to configure the username and password to use **fs_fxs-web**.
+We need to configure the username and password to use **FXS-Web**.
 Go to your **server.cfg** and add the following lines

 |Parameter|Description|